 Empirically, lags seem important in Phillips curves.
-The forward-looking Phillips curve (59) specifies that output is higher when inflation is high relative to future inflation, that is, when inflation is declining.
-Though all Phillips curves fit the data poorly, especially recently, output is better related to high inflation relative to past inflation, that is, when inflation is rising (Mankiw and Reis 2002).
+The forward-looking Phillips curve (59) specifies that output is higher when inflation is high relative to future inflation, i.e. when inflation is declining.
+Though all Phillips curves fit the data poorly, especially recently, output is better related to high inflation relative to past inflation, i.e. when inflation is rising (Mankiw and Reis (2002)).

 Theoretically, the pure forward-looking Phillips curve is not central.
-Though it does some violence to the "economic" criterion for the simple baseline theory that we are searching for, we should check if the shortor long-run neo-Fisherian conclusions can be escaped by adding past inflation to the Phillips curve.
+Though it does some violence to the "economic" criterion for the simple baseline theory that we are searching for, we should check if the short or long-run neo-Fisherian conclusions can be escaped by adding past inflation to the Phillips curve.
+More deeply, one should expect that the sign and stability properties that are central to the argument here are robust to perturbations of the model.
+And they are.

 The simplest approach is to consider a static Phillips curve.
-This specification is the $\beta \rightarrow 0$ limit of the three-equation model (58)-(59).
+This specification is the $\beta \rightarrow$

+0 limit of the three equation model (58)-(59).
 Kocherlakota (2016) provides detailed microfoundations for a static Phillips curve.